GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 An important application is to integrate models and other specification artifacts from different sources.
 Currently transformations or importers exist for BPMN, Archimate, ReqIF, Excel and UML/SysML.

-The integration of elements of different sources is generally done by name and type.
+The integration of elements from different sources is generally done by name and type.
 In other words, two elements in different models/notations are considered the _same_, if their names and types are equal.
-The checking for equal names is rather simple, but checking for equal types is almost impossible, since every notation and tool is using a different set of types.
+Checking for equal names is rather simple, but checking for equal types is almost impossible, since every notation and tool is using a different set of types.

-Therefore an abstraction (or mapping) to three _fundamental_ model-element types is made, before checking for equality.
+Therefore an abstraction (or mapping) to three _fundamental_ model-element types is performed, before checking for equality.
-The model-element types of the _Fundamental Modeling Concepts (FMC)_ have been selected for this purpose, namely _Actor_, _State_ and _Event_.
+The model element types of the _Fundamental Modeling Concepts (FMC)_ have been selected for this purpose, namely _Actor_, _State_ and _Event_.
-Model-elements used by every method or notation can be mapped to these [[Dungern2016](https://specif.de/files/resources/enso-m/documents-en/TdSE-2016_Dungern_Semantic-Model-Integration-for-System-Specification_(Text).pdf)].
+Model elements used by any method or notation can be mapped to these [[Dungern2016](https://specif.de/files/resources/enso-m/documents-en/TdSE-2016_Dungern_Semantic-Model-Integration-for-System-Specification_(Text).pdf)].

 ## Model Integration Resources